iBDFrankfurt/APProVe/README.md

 ## Keycloak Configuration
 Navigate to http://localhost:<AUTH_PORT> or https://subdomain1.your-domain.com
-You can login with the PROSKIVE_KEYCLOAK_ADMIN_USER and PROSKIVE_KEYCLOAK_ADMIN_PASSWORD variables from the .env-file.
+You can login with the APPROVE_KEYCLOAK_ADMIN_USER and APPROVE_KEYCLOAK_ADMIN_PASSWORD variables from the .env-file.
 After that you should create a new Realm and set it to KEYCLOAK_REALM_NAME from the .env-file.
 In case you do not know how to create a new Realm, Keycloak offers a great [documentation](https://www.keycloak.org/docs/latest/getting_started/index.html#creating-a-realm-and-a-user).
 <br>
 In the next step we must protect our frontend with keycloak.
 Therefore, we need to create a new Client.
-Name this new Client "ProSkive-Web".
+Name this new Client how you want.
 Afterwards set the Access Type to "public" and the Root Url to your frontend.
 <br>
 Example: <br>
 Root Url: https://subdomain2.your-domain.com/ <br>